Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-A VBT representative will greet you at the Amsterdam airport to start your adventure off right.
+A VBT representative will greet you at the Amsterdam Airport to start your adventure off right.
 A complimentary car service will whisk you to your hotel in Den Haag.
 From your centrally located hotel, you are perfectly positioned to explore this charming city at your leisure.

 Included Meals: Breakfast